mit-rss/wall_follower/README.md

 ### SSH

-When you're connected to the wifi with the TX2 powered on , you can connect directly to the car using:
+When you're connected to the wifi with the TX2 powered on, you can connect directly to the car from your VM using:

     ssh racecar@192.168.1.[CAR_NUMBER]

 The password is ```racecar@mit```.
-If you can't connect make sure you are still on the correct Wi-Fi network.
+If you can't connect, make sure you are still on the correct Wi-Fi network.

 The car is running Ubuntu just like the virtual machine.
 It should be familiar, but poke around to get comfortable with the structure.